smiley-py/greport/readme.md

 ## FIRST

-* Configure system environment on Windows OS
-* Download Pyhton from visualstudio code extensions
+* Configure mssql db and launch sql commands
-* Download npm from visualstudio code extensions
+* Download and setup the grafana from https://grafana.com/grafana/download

 ## SECOND